san-sei/documents/content/en/docs/administration/enrollment.md

     <div class="step-text" >
       <div class="card-body">
         <p>Choose <span style="font-weight:bold">Contactless Card</span> in <span style="font-weight:bold">Security Key Device</span> if you want to assign a Contactless Card to the user.<br>
-        From <span style="font-weight:bold">Choose how to activate</span> dropdown, you can either choose <span style="font-weight:bold">Activate now</span> as an admin if you have the contactless card physically near you or <span style="font-weight:bold">Activate by user</span> if the card is not with you.
-In case of <span style="font-weight:bold">Activate by user</span>, the targeted user will receive an email containing a link to register the contactless card themself.
+        From <span style="font-weight:bold">Choose how to activate</span> dropdown, you can either choose <span style="font-weight:bold">Activate now</span> as an admin if you have the Contactless Card physically near you or <span style="font-weight:bold">Activate by user</span> if the card is not with you.
+In case of <span style="font-weight:bold">Activate by user</span>, the targeted user will receive an email containing a link to register the Contactless Card themself.
         </p>
       </div>
     </div>